Transboundary pollution (TBP) affecting a large area

 The carbon footprints of goods

-Despite the fact that countries are making efforts to reduce their carbon footprint by cutting down on greenhouse gas production or through the introduction of sustainable methods of producing food such as the use of renewable energy sources, there is no doubt some of these countries are importing food from countries such as China and other emerging economies that are contributing greatly the amount of greenhouse gases in the atmosphere.
+Despite the fact that countries are making efforts to reduce their carbon footprint by cutting down on greenhouse gas production or through the introduction of sustainable methods of producing food such as the use of renewable energy sources, there is no doubt some of these countries are importing food from countries such as China and other emerging economies that are contributing greatly the number of greenhouse gases in the atmosphere.

-Flow of people and carbon footprints
+The flow of people and carbon footprints

 Environmental issues linked with the global shift of industry: